-We recommend you find a local butcher to help you select an excellent steak.
+We recommend you find a local butcher (or check out our steak classes!) to help you select an excellent steak.
 Generally, beef that has been well and sustainably raised produces a better quality product, but the most important factor when you’re grabbing something from the market is called marbling.

 The USDA grades meat based largely in part on marbling, a term used to describe the amount of intramuscular fat in a steak.
 See those white lines running through your steak?
 That’s fat, and the more your steak contains, the more flavorful it will be.
 Truffle Shuffle uses and recommends the highest quality prime beef, but with a discerning eye, the educated cook can spot a well-marbled steak with plenty of flavorful intramuscular fat regardless of grade.

 We are proud to give you our top tips for cooking a perfect steak.

 Tempering a steak so that it's the same temperature all the way through is a step that home cooks often overlook.
 By resting your steak at room temperature before cooking, you ensure your steak cooks quickly and evenly.

 Pat your tempered steak dry with paper towels, then season liberally on all sides with salt, making sure to evenly coat the meat.
 You can get fancy with marinades if you so desire, but we recommend keeping it simple and seasoning with Balinese Truffle Salt and maybe a touch of freshly ground black pepper.